-- 1. They are extremely power-sensitive.
-The nodes are powered by batteries that can be replaced only after months or years of operation. - 2.
-Low-power sensors and computational elements can be used for detecting, but not necessarily taking detailed measurements of, events. - 3.
-Events are rare and the computation and/or communication they trigger is short relative to the event interarrival time. - 4.
+1. They are extremely power-sensitive.
+The nodes are powered by batteries that can be replaced only after months or years of operation.

+- Low-power sensors and computational elements can be used for detection of events but not necessarily for recording detailed measurements of them. - Events are rare and the computation and/or communication they trigger is short relative to the event interarrival time. - 4.
 Event interarrival times are unpredictable. - 5.
 It is preferable not to miss, or ignore, events.